godfreybwaira/shani-ob/README.md

 **Description:**

 `shani-on` attribute is used to define events fired by element.
 It is used alongside with `shani-fn` attribute.
-There are default events for some elements as follows:
+There are default events for some elements:

 * `submit` for form elements
 * `change` for input, select and textarea elements
 * `click` for all other elements

 You can attach one or more events to listen on a single element.
-If you omit this attribute the defaults will me assumed.
+If you omit this attribute the defaults will be assumed.

 **Syntax:**